 Recent studies9,10,30 have demonstrated that epigenetic information imbedded in cfDNA has the potential for predicting a tumor’s tissue of origin.
 Consistently, we found that tissue-of-origin-derived methylation haplotypes were the most abundant fraction in plasma from patients with cancer (Supplementary Tables 6 and 7).
-To predict the tissue of origin with quantifiable sensitivity and specificity with [AU: By “with”, do you mean “using”?
+To predict the tissue of origin with quantifiable sensitivity and specificity using [AU: By “with”, do you mean “using”?
 Please clarify.]
 MHBs, we compiled 43 WGBS and RRBS data sets for ten healthy human tissues that have high cancer incidence rates and identified a set of 2,880 tissue-specific MHBs (Supplementary Table 11).
 We then used these tissue-specific MHBs or subsets of these to predict the tissue of origin for the plasma samples from the patients with cancer.
-Although we found many tissue-of-origin-specific MHBs that have low MHLs in the plasma from healthy individuals (Fig. 5a), the multiclass prediction based on random forest analysis [AU: “analysis” (added) for clarity ok?] yielded limited power.
+Although we found many tissue-of-origin-specific MHBs that have low MHLs in the plasma from healthy individuals (Fig. 5a), the multiclass prediction based on random forests analysis [AU: “analysis” (added) for clarity ok?] yielded limited power.
 This is likely due to the large number of tissue classes (n = 10).
-We then adopted an alternative approach by counting the number of methylated (or high MHL) tissue-specific MHBs in the plasma samples and comparing them [AU: to what of all the other tissues?
+We then adopted an alternative approach by counting the number of methylated (or high MHL) tissue-specific MHBs in the plasma samples and comparing the numbers [AU: to what of all the other tissues?
 MHBs?
-Please clarify.] with all other tissues to infer the most probable tissue of origin.
-At the cutoff of a minimum of [AU: Correct as edited?] ten tissue-specific MHL signals per tissue type, we observed an average of 90% accuracy for mapping a data set from the primary tissue to its tissue type (Fig. 5b).
+Please clarify.] among all ten tissues to infer the most probable tissue of origin.
+At the cutoff of a minimum of [AU: Correct as edited?] ten features per tissue type, we observed an average of 90% accuracy for mapping a data set from the primary tissue to its tissue type (Fig. 5b).
 We then applied this method to the plasma data and achieved an average prediction accuracy of 82.8%, 88.5% and 91.2% for the CCP, LCP or NCP samples, respectively, with fivefold cross-validation (Fig. 5c, Supplementary Fig. 10 and Supplementary Table 12).
-The classified samples were mainly due to the inclusion of samples with heterogeneous clinical status: four of five CCP samples were from patients with metastatic colorectal cancer, whereas the fifth was in fact tubular adenoma; one misclassified LCP sample came from a patient with cryptococcal pulmonary infection.
+The misclassified samples were mainly due to the inclusion of samples with heterogeneous clinical status: four of five CCP samples were from patients with metastatic colorectal cancer, whereas the fifth was in fact tubular adenoma; one misclassified LCP sample came from a patient with cryptococcal pulmonary infection.

 DISCUSSION